Jon-Westbrook/Patternlab-Atomic-Design-System-for-Client/README.md

    `npm install`
 3. All build tasks are done with npm scripts, so preface each build command with `npm run`.
 The main dev build task is:
    `npm run build -s`
+4. Please use ESLint and Prettier to ensure code quality.
-4. Modify and save files in the `source/` directory, and watch your browser auto-reload.
+5. Modify and save files in the `source/` directory, and watch your browser auto-reload.
 Files are served from the `public/` folder.
-5. To modify the Patterlnab "wrapper" around the actual patterns, surf to `source/uikit-workshop` and run `npm install`.
+6. To modify the Patterlnab "wrapper" around the actual patterns, surf to `source/uikit-workshop` and run `npm install`.
 From there, you can run Webpack build commands such as `npm run build` to build the styleguide from the `src/` folder.
 Other commands are available and listed in `uikit-workshop/package.json`.